JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalWLS.md

 conda activate samtools
 ````

-Confirm that tool is properly installed by running _help_ command
+Confirm that tool is properly installed by running _help_ command:
 ````
 samtools --help
 ````

-In case you do not want to activate tool environtment each time include this tool in your `PATH` by adding this command at the final of your .zshrc file
+In case you do not want to activate tool environtment each time, include this tool in your `PATH` by adding this command at the final of your .zshrc file
 ````
 nano ~.zshrc
 ````